 If you have a hawk problem, by keeping your birds inside their coop for a week or so the hawk will often move on to easier hunting grounds.

 Want to know more about raising chickens?
-Check out my most read chicken keeping articles!
+Check out Does your coop run need a roof?!

 This post contains affiliate links.
 If you chose to purchase something through the link, I will get a small payment from Amazon.
 It will not affect your purchase price.
 Click for full disclosure.